tungbui198/fastapi-langgraph-agent-production-ready-template/README.md

   - Rate limiting with configurable rules
   - PostgreSQL for data persistence
   - Docker and Docker Compose support
-  - Prometheus metrics and Grafana dashboards for monitoring
+  - Langfuse metrics for monitoring

 - **Security**